Skip to Content

 Defrauded Insurer Can Recover from Broker Fraud

 The California Court of Appeal also relied on decisions of courts in other jurisdictions that imposed liability on an insurance broker in an insurer's action to recover for losses incurred as a result of the broker's fraud.
-1 In addition, commentators noted:
+1 In addition, commentators noted the following.

 Finding these authorities persuasive, the court concluded that California case law does not provide any basis for exempting an insurance broker from the consequences of its own fraud.